Canada's ELog Mandate & Hours of Service FAQs

 Q. DOES CANADA HAVE REGULATIONS SPECIFIC TO PASSENGER CARRIERS?

-A. The Canadian hours of service regulations do not differentiate between property-carrying and passenger-carrying carriers.
+A. The Canadian hours-of-service regulations do not differentiate between property-carrying and passenger-carrying carriers.

 Q. DOES THE REQUIREMENT TO HAVE 24 HOURS OFF DUTY AT SOME POINT WITHIN THE PREVIOUS 14 DAYS APPLY TO U.S. DRIVERS?